 3. Is there a specific regulatory framework for the authorization, pricing, and reimbursement of Cannabinoid Drugs?

-Please see Question 2 on Regulatory, Pricing and Reimbursement Overview.
+Please see Question 2 on Regulatory, Pricing and Reimbursement.

-The company that placed the medicinal product on the market can apply for the product becoming eligible for reimbursement.
-The DKMA determines whether medicinal products are eligible for reimbursement on a case-by-case basis.
-So far, the only medicinal product containing cannabinoids authorised in Denmark (please see Question 4 below) is not eligible for reimbursement.
+The company that places the medicinal product on the market can apply for the product becoming eligible for reimbursement.
+The DKMA determines whether a medicinal product should be eligible for reimbursement on a case-by-case basis.
+So far, the only medicinal product containing cannabinoids authorised in Denmark (please see Question 4) is not eligible for reimbursement.